fabiocozzolino/fabiocozzolino.github.io/_posts/2024-11-20-modern-development-net-aspire-aws.md

 # What is .NET Aspire
 .NET Aspire is not a new framework or a technology, it is a set of pillars that enable cloud-ready application development.
 It is delivered through a collection of NuGet packages that make it easier to develop, integrate, and orchestrate distributed applications comprising many small, interconnected services.

-**Key features of .NET Aspire:**
+Aspire is based on the following three main pillars:

-* **Orchestration:** .NET Aspire provides tools for running and connecting multiple projects and their dependencies, making it easier to manage complex applications.
+* **Orchestration:** Tools for running and linking multiple projects and their dependencies, make it easy to manage complex applications.
-* **Integrations:** .NET Aspire includes NuGet packages for popular services like Redis and Postgres, with standardized interfaces for consistent and seamless connection.
+* **Integrations:** NuGet packages for popular services such as Redis and Postgres, with standardised interfaces for consistent and seamless connectivity.
-* **Tooling:** .NET Aspire comes with project templates and tooling for Visual Studio and the .NET CLI, simplifying the creation and interaction with .NET Aspire projects.
+* **Tooling:** Project templates and tools for Visual Studio and the .NET CLI, making it easy to create and interact with .NET Aspire projects.

-**Benefits of using .NET Aspire:**

-* **Simplified development:** .NET Aspire makes it easier to build and manage complex distributed applications.
-* **Improved productivity:** .NET Aspire provides tools and templates that help you get started quickly and easily.
-* **Increased reliability:** .NET Aspire helps you build more reliable applications by providing tools for managing dependencies and connections.
+These three pillars of Aspire provide a simplified and enhanced productivity environment for building, orchestrating and managing complex distributed applications.

 If you're interested in learning more about .NET Aspire check this overview [https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview).